 Marine grade parts are designed specifically for the conditions and environment they are exposed to.
 Using substandard parts could result in injury and product failure.

 FUEL SYSTEM

-The fuel system consists of a built-in fuel tank, a port fuel fill, a starboard fuel fill, a fuel tank vent, an in-line filter and a sending unit to measure fuel level.
+The fuel system consists of a built-in fuel tank, a fuel fill and a fuel tank vent.